 In the centre of your clinical notes screen, you can enter the details of each patient’s “complaint”.
 Once you have finished the consultation, the information you enter will be saved to your list of clinical notes.

-Note: The running time of your consultation is shown in red.
-The number of people in the waiting room is shown in blue.
+Note: The running time of your consultation is shown.
+The number of people in the waiting room is also displayed.
 These are both updated every minute.

 If there is more than one complaint, they are displayed as tabs.

 To add another complaint, click Add.
 Create as many as required, and move between them by clicking on the tabs.

 Remove complaints and the notes within them by clicking [X].

 In the Presenting Complaint field, enter the patient’s complaint.
 This will become the title of the tab.

 In the History field, enter the full history of the current complaint.

 In the Exam field, enter the findings of your examination.